Skip to content

 This is useful so you don’t have to run gemini extensions update every time you make changes you’d like to test.

-gemini extensions link path/to/directory
+gemini extensions link <path>

 On startup, Gemini CLI looks for extensions in <home>/.gemini/extensions